sercasti/spring-httpserver-timings/README.md

   - Add the dependency using maven/gradle
   - Use the @Traceable annotation or autowire/inject the Tracing interface

+# Example
+  - You can find a sample app using this library here: https://github.com/sercasti/spring-servertimings-example

 ### TODO's
- - Create Sample app using library
  - Add kill switch from application properties
  - Chain Header from ServletRequest to support chaining (microservices)